sirpsycho85/CarND-Vehicle-Detection/writeup.md

 Ultimately I searched on the windows (72,72),(96,96),(128,128),(160,160),(196,196), using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Performance was sufficient for me, although in the future I might try the approach of extracting features once per image, and potentially downsampling the image.

-Here are some example images:
+Here is an example of the pipeline, with a low threshold (see below) such that some bounding boxes are visible:

 ![alt text][image4]
 ---